Dental Sealants: The basics.

 - If you notice that any portion, or even possibly all, of a sealant has come off, you should let your dentist know.
 This isn’t usually considered a dental emergency but should be given prompt consideration.
 After all, the tooth isn’t fully protected if the sealant isn’t present or intact.

-- During each of your regular dental checkups, your dentist will evaluate the integrity of your sealants and let you know if any of them require repair.
+- During each of your regular dental check-ups, your dentist will evaluate the integrity of your sealants and let you know if any of them require repair.

-2) A second try might be more successful.
+A second try may be more successful.

 FYI –There’s a bit of awkwardness with this aspect of sealing teeth.
-Generally, it’s better to place one sooner than later.
+Generally, it’s better to place one sooner rather than later.
 But if an attempt is made too early, the dentist may have a difficult time because they don’t have their patient’s full cooperation.

 The latter can make sealant loss (partial or full) more likely.
 But, on the other hand, if a tooth is left unprotected for too long decay may form.